Optimising Your Environment for Successful Video Calls

 How can I enhance my communication skills during video calls?

-Improve communication by articulating clearly, employing active listening techniques, engaging with body language, and summarising key points to ensure understanding and engagement.
+Improve communication by articulating clearly, actively listening, using body language, and summarising key points to ensure understanding and engagement.

 What attire is appropriate for a video call?